nausicaa-rose/alma_enumerator/notes.md

 * v 12 #1 FEB 2976
 * 100,02/04,1997/1998,v 100 no 2 Feb 1997-v 101 no 2 April
 * v.
 72 Sept 06-May 07
+* v.306 no.19 Nov 162011

-#Passes through, but doesn't process correctly:
+# Passes through, but doesn't process correctly:

 * 1998,,2322992980002843,101/2,2
 * v.
 25 no. 4 (Supplement- Winter Bird Highlights v.2)